Bangkok – 5 Temples in 1 Day, A DIY Travel Guide

 Wat Phra Kaew inside the Grand Palace is one of the most beautiful architectural structures you might ever see.
 It’s known to be the most sacred temple in Thailand.
 But, I do wonder how locals are able to worship there in peace with the mob of tourists that come everyday.
 Yes, the crowds can be overwhelming.

 From Wat Phra Kaew, walk toward the palace which is the king’s residence.
-It’s another architectural masterpiece to marvel at.
-I spent about two hours at the Grand Palace obsessively photo documenting the site.
+It’s another architectural masterpiece.
+I spent about two hours at the Grand Palace obsessively photo documenting everything, but you can explore the entire site in just about an hour.

 Wat Pho is the second most popular temple and home to the largest, golden reclining Buddha in Thailand.
 It’s located south of the Grand Palace, so essentially it should be your next stop.
 However, to exit the Grand Palace you’d have to walk back to the main entrance before you can head off to Wat Pho.